-Consolidated Audit Trail, LLC and FINRA CAT, LLC will host Weekly Industry Testing Checkpoint Calls every Tuesday at 4:15 pm ET beginning on January 7, 2020 through March 17, 2020.
-The events will be held at 4:15 pm ET.
+Consolidated Audit Trail, LLC and FINRA CAT, LLC will host a monthly Industry Testing Checkpoint Call for CAIS/LTID on Wednesday, September 1, 2021 at 4:15 pm ET.

-Please note that FINRA CAT, LLC is now utilizing Zoom to conduct industry webinars.
+Please note that FINRA CAT, LLC utilizes Zoom to conduct industry webinars.
 Please check your firewall to ensure your firm has the ability to view Zoom content.
 If you are unable to download and run Zoom, please click the “join from your browser” link.
+This webinar will be recorded.
 The presentation document and recording will be posted.Audio file